lgparker3758/ma-402-final/MA 402 Final Project/README.md

     * [`getAccess.md`](https://github.com/lgparker3758/MA-402-Final/blob/main/MA%20402%20Final%20Project/docs/getAccess.md): Using DMComposite context managers.

 ## AI Translation Experience
 I used Gemini to help translate C code into Python code.
 It was an "ok" experience for someone who has never worked with C code and isn't extremely confident with Python.
-I felt that Gemini was better at writing code than ChatGPT, but it still created a lot of errors.
+I felt that free Gemini was better at writing code than free ChatGPT, but it still created a lot of errors.
 The biggest problem I had was with trying to get VS Code and Python to work correctly.
-I consistently had issues with path directory, being told pip wasn't installed, being told ipy kernel wasn't installed, and more.
+I consistently had issues with path directory, being told `pip` wasn't installed, being told `ipy kernel` wasn't installed, and more.

 ## Installation & Usage
 Ensure you have `petsc4py` installed in your WSL/Linux environment.